29275aa5 f0ed 47dc ab7b c987025f2e93

 It is the tone.
 “Duh” implies that they think the person asking the question is stupid for not knowing the answer.
 It always depends on how the word is used.
 For example, in Shakespeare’s ‘Julius Caesar’, Antony turns the term “honorable man” to have a negative connotation in order to persuade a crowd.
 Even though the words usually have a positive connotation, you can manipulate them to mean otherwise.

-6. over 2 years ago on Pearls Before Swine
+6. almost 3 years ago on Pearls Before Swine

 Both points are valid.
 You have the right to say what you want, and atheist voices matter just as much as religious ones, but that doesn’t mean you can go around insulting other peoples’ religions.
 You couldn’t do that as a religious person either.